 edTPA is a student-centered multiple measure assessment of teaching.
 It is designed to be educative and predicting of effective teaching and student learning.
 Stony Brook University's Division of Information Technology (DoIT) supports teacher candidates' edTPA video recording requirements through Audio Visual Services.

 Stony Brook University currently uses Windstream (formerly Paetec) as its telephone service provider and Unify for its equipment and connectivity needs.
-Network Services is responsible for installing, changing, or removing phone lines, but all requests for service need to go through Client Support.
+Network Services is responsible for installing, changing, or removing phone lines, but all requests for service need to go through Customer Engagement and Support.

 Stony Brook University has a testing center on campus in Frey Hall.
 During the Fall 2015 semester, we are seeking instructors who are interested in having students conduct online exams outside of class time.
 This center contains 64 machines and is scheduled by appointment only.